-- Sherwood's population is getting older faster father than those of Washington County, the Portland Region, or Oregon.
-This suggests that Sherwood is attracting more people in mid-life and more people over 65 years old. - Sherwood has a smaller percentage of population between 40 and 59 years old and a smaller percentage of population older than 60 years, compared with Washington County, the Portland Region, or Oregon.
-This shows that Sherwood is attractive to people in their mid-life, which affects potential availability of mid-career workers. - Washington County's population is expected to continue to age, with people 60 years and older increasing from 18% of the population in 2017 to 24% of the population in 2035.
+Region, or Oregon.
+This shows that Sherwood is attractive to people in their mid-life, which affects potential availability of mid-career workers.

+♣ Washington County's population is expected to continue to age, with people 60 years and older increasing from 18% of the population in 2017 to 24% of the population in 2035.
 This is consistent with Statewide trends.
-Sherwood may continue to attract midlife and older workers over the planning period.
+Sherwood may continue to attract mid-life and older workers over the planning period.
 While Sherwood's share of retirees may increase over the next 20 years, availability of people nearing retirement (e.g., 55 to 70 years old) is likely to increase.
 People in this age group may provide sources of skilled labor, as people continue to work until later in life.
 These skilled workers may provide opportunities to support business growth in Sherwood.

-Sherwood's median age has increased by about six years since 2000.
+Sherwood's median age has increased by about six years since

 This change suggests that Sherwood is attracting more workers in mid-life and more people over 65 years old.

 Figure 1.
-Median Age, 2000 to 2012-2016 Source: U.S. Census Bureau, 2000 Decennial Census, Table P013; American Community Survey 2012-2016 5-year estimate, Table B01002.
+Median Age, 2000 to 2012-2016

+Source: U.S. Census Bureau, 2000 Decennial Census, Table Po13; American Community Survey 2012-2016 5-year estimate, Table Bo1002.
-2000 31.4 33.0 34.9 36.3

-Sherwood Wash.
-County Portland Region Oregon

-2012-16 37.0 36.2 34.9 39.1

-Sherwood Wash.
-County Portland Region Oregon
+2000 31.4 Sherwood 33.0 Wash.
+County 34.9 Portland Region 36.3 Oregon 2012-16 37.0 Sherwood 36.2 Wash.
+County 34.9 Portland Region 39.1 Oregon